Tandoori Paneer with Bao Buns

 Gently stir paneer slices into the marinade, make sure the paneer is coated on all sides - Cover and let paneer marinate for at least 30 minutes or up to 4 hours.

-Bake at 450 F degrees on a greased baking tray for 10 minutes and then broil for 2 to 3 minutes until paneer pieces look a little charred.
+Bake at 450 F degrees on a greased baking tray for 10 minutes and then broil for 2 to 3 minutes until paneer pieces look a little charred. or place the marinated paneer slices on a grill until lightly charred.
 You want the paneer fully cooked but to stay soft on the inside and have a slightly charred exterior.
 (Overcooking the panner will make it dry)

 Part 3: Toppings and Assembly